DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ![](_img/StepRecordingCables.png)

+Please notice the velocities concern melodic tracks exclusively.

-The velocity cable is useless by these situations:
+The velocity cable is useless in following situations:

-- You are using only left-side "piano" buttons to set a note (or voltage), or/and editing a note/voltage by turning the related step encoder.
+- You are using only left-side "piano" momentary buttons to set a note (or voltage), or/and editing a step by turning the related step encoder.
-- You are recording only over a modulation (CV OUT) tracks.
+- You are recording over modulation (CV OUT) tracks only.

 Following animation (10 sec. per image) shows the step-recording process, via a MIDI controller: